 So, you’re a manufacturer or supplier of goods.
-It could be tomatoes, it could be tires, it could be school textbooks...let’s just lump it all together as 'widgets'.
+It could be ‘tomatoes’, it could be ‘tires’, it could be school textbooks…let’s just lump it all together as ‘products’.

-As you’ve probably already discovered, producing or sourcing those widgets is just the start.
+As you’ve probably already discovered, producing or sourcing those products is just the start.
 Now you’ve got to get them into an environment where they can be sold to an end user.

 Deciding which one’s best could be a pretty daunting task, but everything starts to become a little clearer if you follow these selection criteria to narrow down the EDI provider field:

-10 Step by Step Guide To Find The Best EDI Solution Provider
+10 Step-by-Step Process To Find The Best EDI Solution Provider

 1) Determine the Specific EDI Needs of Your Business